-Following the HUGE popularity of my previous article 12 Kick-Ass Routes Part I, I have continued my quest to find the most amazing and inspiring route ideas.
-So, I am happy to share with you 11 more (and leave the twelfth for you to add in the comments)!
+Following the huge popularity of my previous article 12 Kick-Ass Routes Part I, I have continued my quest to find the most amazing and inspiring routes for you.
+So, I am happy to share an additional 11 epic route ideas (and leave the twelfth for you to add in the comments)!

 1. Cape to Casablanca